thennothinghappened/GMEdit-Constructor/readme.md

 - **Support for Beta, Monthly, and LTS runtimes**, including an automatic selection based on the project, and a manual override.
 - **Support for HTML5 and GX.Games targets**.
 Note that the "Package" option for both of these is currently not working YYG have not documented its usage for these targets, and the IDE uses a proprietary extra-undocumented method.
 - **Android support and remote build targets** - you can compile for an Android device, or an external Linux or MacOS device by configuring the devices in the IDE and selecting them in Constructor.
+- **Multiple places to view builds** - you can set Constructor to output to a GMEdit tab, use a custom bottom pane tab, or even the right-hand sidebar if you so desire.
 - **Automatic update-checking**.
 (This calls the GitHub API to check the latest release and can be toggled off.)
 - **Readable, central error messages** - the Control Panel shows any configuration issues, or internal errors.
 All errors display context, and most try to provide tips to resolve the issue where possible.